Catafrancia123/Valorant2D/README.md

 ## Download

-Game still on development and idk how to make it to .exe file
+Game still on development and i gotta pay 4.99$ if i want to make it .exe

 ## How do i get sound working?